cultureandempire/cultureandempire.github.io/cande.md

 ## Conclusions

 In this chapter, I've looked at the digital economy and its assets, bouncing off copyrights and patents in the process.
 I came to the perhaps raving mad conclusion that the gross Internet product (GIP) is already about half the size of the global world product (GWP), the total GDP of all countries on earth.
-More insanely, I'm claiming that by 2030, when 10 billion people will be spending most of their waking time on-line, GIP will be 10 to 15 times today's GWP.
+More insanely, I'm claiming that by 2030, when 10 billion people will be spending most of their waking time on line, GIP will be 10 to 15 times today's GWP.

 This explosion in assets is both an existential threat to the Para-state, and the answer to its excesses.
 As I've written, political power comes from economic power.
 As the digital economy's power exceeds and then eclipses the old "real" money of the Para-state, the political conflicts will increase, alliances will be formed, and we will see the outbreak of a real world-wide conflict, ending in either the death of the Digital Society, or the Para-state.
 The war has been going on for some time now, and this is what we'll examine in the next chapter.

 # Chapter 7.
-Conflict
+Alignment

 > Total War was inevitable.
 Both the Empire and the Culture knew it, and prepared for it in their very different ways.

 Cost gravity is a prime driver of human history, as it undermines old empires, and opens the gates to new ones.
 And that shift from old to new is always painful, often violent, and rarely well documented.
 We are lucky to live in an age of struggle that can document itself, and its struggles, like no other.

-In this chapter, I'm going to look at a few of those struggles, and use them to draw a picture of the broader strategies behind the scenes, as way to tease out that power structure that I've named "Empire".
+In this chapter, I'm going to look at a few of those struggles, and use them to draw a picture of the broader strategies behind the scenes, as way to tease out that power structure that I've named "Empire."
 I'll cover a lot of different areas in this chapter, which has been the hardest to write by far.
 There have been so many clashes and fights that it is difficult to choose a few to turn into a story.
 And like any reporter, my choices will expose my own biases as much as anything.

 ## Lord of the Files